Average Restaurant Profit Margin (Calculator, Benchmarks + How To Grow Yours)

 The cost of labor doesn’t just apply to your kitchen staff, waitstaff, bartenders and host/hostesses.
 If you hire marketing agencies or a social media marketing person to post on your restaurant’s behalf, include those costs in your labor expenses.
 But you may not need all of those people to improve your bottom line.

 Example: Bestia of Los Angeles gives its staff something to smile about by incorporating them into its social media for the restaurant.
-It’s able to give praise to deserving employees and show glimpses of the team enjoying what they do while simultaneously marketing the restaurant.
+It can praise deserving employees, show glimpses of the team enjoying what they do, and simultaneously market the restaurant.

 Traditional marketing costs may include advertisements, website development and maintenance, engagement with community events and public relations.
 But did you know that you could also consider the costs of third-party delivery apps as marketing expenses?